v4l3rio/agentcrafter-asmd-project/docs/llm/README.md

 The system analyzes the grid environment, including:
 - Grid dimensions and wall positions
 - Agent starting positions and goals
-- Obstacle patterns and accessibility
+- Obstacle (such as walls) configurations

 **Step 2: Prompt Generation**
 A structured prompt is created describing: